GWJonesss/Missile-Command-Remake/README.md

 ## Player Aim, Shoot, Reload, and Menu Fuctionality
 Player Aim And Shoot Fuctionality is controlled through the Mouse axis and Left Button inputs.
 Scripts are included to prevent the player being able to shoot once their alotted ammo ammount.
 If a players score exceeds 100, the are presented with a message and functionality to press the 'R' key to buy 10 extra ammo at the cost of 100 points being subtracted from their overall score.
 While in the 'Game' scene, at any point, the players has the option to press the 'M' key to pause the game and have the option to quit, go back to the starting menu, or adjust the volume of the music and effects.

-Pulling Up The Menu In Game Looks Like This
+Pulling Up The Menu In Game Looks Like This<br />
 ![](https://github.com/GWJonesss/Missile-Command-Remake/blob/main/README-ASSETS/MenuUse.gif)